Contact Info

 If less than 12 hours have passed, take the missed dose as soon as you remember.
 If more than 12 hours, skip it and do not double up.
 For more than two consecutive missed doses, contact your prescriber.

-Breathing Exercises for Stress – Quick Relief
+10 Minute Meditation for Stress & Anxiety Quick Relief

 Medical Health Zone